mscburul/hello/README.md

 # hello
-It is a demo repository
+It is a demo repository for studying and education